banner

 David fought them from dusk until the evening of the next day, and none of them got away, except four hundred young men who rode off on camels and fled.
 David recovered everything the Amalekites had taken, including his two wives.
 Nothing was missing: young or old, boy or girl, plunder or anything else they had taken.
 David brought everything back.
 He took all the flocks and herds, and his men drove them ahead of the other livestock, saying, "This is David's plunder."
 (1Samuel 30:17-20, NIV)

-After David loots those who looted them, he shares some of the booty with the 200 men who stayed with their supplies, and he astutely shares some with the leaders of towns in the tribe of Judah, where he will soon begin his reign.
+After David loots those who looted them, he shares some of the booty with the 200 men who stayed with their supplies.
+He also shares some with the leaders of towns in the tribe of Judah, where he will soon begin his reign.

-God gives victory and blessings to those who rely upon him.
-Do we know him?
-He gives forgiveness, spiritual life, and peace to all who call upon him (more...)
+God gives victory and blessings to those who rely upon him. (more...)

 Discussion